runowjs/runow/README.md

 # Runow

 > Create an app that can run now!
-> 创建一个可以立即运行的程序！
+It's quick.